By use case

 “You should create e-commerce team roles that contribute to your specific company objectives.”

 “There are no set answers to this question.
-The e-commerce team roles you create should be aligned with your e-commerce strategy and objectives — which are in turn aligned with your overall company strategy and goals.
+The e-commerce team structure you create should be aligned with your e-commerce strategy and objectives — which are in turn aligned with your overall company strategy and goals.
 The products you sell and the way you sell them require a specific sales and marketing approach.

-“For example, it does not make sense to hire an Online Advertising Specialist if you only want to sell to existing customers.
+“For example, it does not make sense to hire an online advertising specialist if you only want to sell to existing customers.
 However, if you have an open web store in a market where competition is fierce, it might be beneficial to hire someone for this role.
 Therefore, you should create e-commerce team roles that contribute to your specific company objectives.
 We are always more than happy to talk through the different roles you might require, and how they add value to your business.”

 “Resources with the right skillset will always be needed.
 Therefore, your company must allocate or dedicate these resources.
 My advice here would be to determine who within your management team will take up the responsibility for e-commerce.
 Then, set up high-level goals, KPIs and a roadmap, and review this roadmap every three to six months.
 Start small and work your way to the top step by step.
 Delegate the smaller tasks to other people in the organization, but make sure that someone from management keeps the overview and is responsible for the end results.”